Moisture Removal and Drying in Mississauga Properties Are Critical during Storm Damage Mitigation

 Detective Work Reaps Benefits

 As our submersible pumps and truck-mounted extractors move the bulk of the water out of your home, SERVPRO employees are looking for hidden water caches and saturated structural components.
-We use the following devices to track the water so we can devise strategies for removal and appropriate structural drying.
+We use the following devices to track the water to devise strategies for removal and appropriate structural drying.

 We use special cameras that show temperature variations, assisting our trained and experienced crew members in isolating trapped pools of liquid water or heavily saturated materials.

-Used to detect moisture using probes in soft materials, these tools are particularly helpful to map the extent of migration, but cannot collect data on the amount of moisture.
+Used to detect moisture using probes in soft materials, these tools are particularly helpful in mapping the extent of migration but cannot collect data on the amount of moisture.

 This tool measures temperature and relative humidity, sometimes adding dew point capture ability.
-Data collected helps our technicians adjust airflow and temperature, and aid in selecting and positioning of dehumidification equipment during the flood damage drying phase.
+Data collected helps our technicians adjust airflow and temperature and aid in selecting and positioning dehumidification equipment during the flood damage drying phase.